IT-Unchained-FR/appGoodHive/.ai-context/progress-tracker.md

 - Each phase will be tested before moving to next
 - Database migrations required for phases 2.1, 3.2, 3.3
 - Need to update environment variables documentation after completion
+- New features documented in comprehensive 4-phase plan at `/Users/juhan/.claude/plans/abundant-herding-curry.md`

 ---